1 dead after crash with semi-truck on Kansas highway

 BROWN COUNTY, Kan.
 (KSNT) – A fatal crash in Brown County on Friday left one person dead after a car crashed into the back of a semi truck’s trailer.

 According to a Kansas Highway Patrol crash log, at 1:27 p.m. on Dec.
-24 on US-75 highway near the Sac and Fox Truck Stop, a Freightliner semi-truck was pulling out of a private drive to go southbound on US-75.
+24 on U.S 75 highway near the Sac and Fox Truck Stop, a Freightliner semi-truck was pulling out of a private drive to go southbound.

 As the semi-truck was entering the intersection, a second vehicle, a 2005 Chevrolet Suburban, was southbound and crashed into the rear of the semi-trailer.